 The Joyous Living – How do you recommend keeping love alive in this modern day where letter writing is rare?

 Tiffany – That’s a good question.
 My husband and I have been together for 8 years now and when we first got together we messaged each other through Facebook.
 Which is kinda cool because I have never deleted a message.
 So, I have a thread of every message we sent to each other when we were first getting to know each other.
 As for now, we text each other “I love you” just to let the other one know we are thinking of them, or we buy little gifts we see while we are out that we know the other would like for no reason.
 So to keep the love alive you always have to check in with the other to let them know they are important.

-Anne & Gilbert, Tiffany would make a perfect Josie Pye singing "Hello, Gilbert".
-O gosh, someone please produce a US version of Anne & Gilbert and cast Ms. Asta immediately!
+I hope you enjoyed this Q and A as much as I did.
+She truly is amazing and I reckon we’ll all be hearing she is doing big things in the near future.
+BTW – For those who know the musical, Anne and Gilbert, Tiffany would make a perfect Josie Pye singing “Hello, Gilbert”.
+O gosh, someone please produce a US version of Anne and Gilbert and cast Ms. Asta immediately!